 - Benediktinerabtei Ottobeuren – the official website.
 Accessed April 10, 2013

-Germany has picturesque landscape and rather many natural landmarks, but these are overshadowed by the rich and diverse cultural heritage.
+Germany has a picturesque landscape and rather many natural landmarks, but these are overshadowed by the rich and diverse cultural heritage.
 From time to time immense values have been lost in warfare, but Germans have duly rebuilt their cultural treasures and are constantly creating new values.

 Christian monasteries have proven to be a very significant element in history, influencing politics, science, architecture and art.
 Often monasteries themselves serve as collectories of written works, art and crafts.